qualcomm/fastboot.efi/CONTRIBUTING.md

     git remote add upstream https://github.com/qualcomm/fastboot.efi.git
     ```

-1. Make your changes, add tests, and make sure the tests still pass.
+1. Make and validate your changes.

+1. Check for and address formatting and clippy issues

+    ```bash
+    cargo fmt --all -- --check --verbose
+    cargo clippy --target aarch64-unknown-uefi -- -D warnings --verbose
+    ```

 1. Commit your changes using the [DCO](http://developercertificate.org/).
+Provide a good commit message, that describes the problem you're solving followed by any technical description of the change.
 You can attest to the DCO by commiting with the **-s** or **--signoff** options or manually adding the "Signed-off-by":

     ```bash
-    git commit -s -m "Really useful commit message"`
+    git commit -s
     ```

 1. After committing your changes on the topic branch, sync it with the upstream branch: